Ajamila: The dialogue between the Vishnudutas and Yamadutas

+Deliverance and redemption

 The Vishnudutas explained that the Shastras state that the mere utterance or the recitation of the name of Vishnu, even if taken to denote another person, or in a friendly joke, or as an insertion during the recitation of a song, or even as an apparent insult, completely annihilates all the sins of the one who utters it.
+Following this exchange, the Vishnudutas freed Ajamila from Yama's bonds.
+This caused the Yamadutas to return to King Yama, while the Vishnudutas suddenly vanished as Ajamila suddenly started to speak.

 Ajamila, who witnessed the exchange between the beings, fell into remorse, announcing that he had indeed led a vile life and unworthy of his Brahminhood, and would henceforth lose his sense of self in his service to Vishnu.
+He repented for abandoning his wife, his son, and his elderly parents, lamenting that his actions had condemned him to hell.
+He reflected that his soul was controlled by maya and vowed to give up the false indentification he felt with his body.

 By this manner, the Brahmana Ajamila, who had neglected his duties and led a sinful life, was able to achieve moksha, and attain Vaikuntha.